Paul Williams (The Young and the Restless): Isabella and Ricky

 In 2001 Paul cheated on his wife Christine with the mentally unstable Isabella Braña (Eva Longoria), impregnating her.
 The writers had introduced Isabella as a love interest (and eventual spouse) for him when the pregnant Lauralee Bell was written out of the show.
 During her two years as a character Isabella developed an obsession with Paul, faked her death (framing Christine) and tried to kill Christine.
 She was committed to a mental institution, where she remains.
 Michael Logan of TV Guide called Isabella a "nutjob" who made Christine's life a "living hell", and the National Post called Isabella "evil".
 Of the show not reintroducing Paul and Isabella's son Ricky, Davidson said at the time: "It’s hard to bring something like that up without delving deeper.
 I always make the assumption that I am communicating with him offscreen."

-In 2011 it was announced that Pete Porte would play Paul and Isabella's rapidly aged adult son, Ricky Williams.
+In 2011 it was announced that Peter Porte would play Paul and Isabella's rapidly aged adult son, Ricky Williams.
 Ricky arrived in town as a legal intern working on Sharon Newman's court case.
 Michael Logan wrote: "But what's he really up to?
 To get this mystery moving, Y&R needs to remind viewers of the emotional havoc caused by Ricky's mama".
 Ricky's appearance in Genoa City sparked uncertainty about his motives and personality.
 Lauralee Bell, who returned for this story arc, said: "That whole Isabella thing was a very scary time for Chris and Paul and now they wonder if there's something off about Ricky.
 At first, no one knew Isabella was crazy.
 He could be a whack job like his mother".
 Bell described Christine's seeing Ricky as a man as "really startling".
 Davidson said that Paul may have been guilty about Ricky's upbringing, since he was raised by his grandparents.